 - * Decentralized exchanges that allow nearly instant trading.

 - * New types of on-ledger data analytics.

 - * Smarter integration of seamless taxation.

 - * New shared ownership models of digital or digitized assets.

 Together with our partnering organizations, we have arranged use cases for hackathons and makathons, where students in close cooperation with the case-giving organizations will create innovative sustainable decentralized finance solutions.

-The theme of the Fifth International Blockchain School is Sustainable Decentralized Finance and the course will be held over five days.
+The course will be held over five days.
 There will be three parallel tracks in which the students will work: